MP2024/UWGD_2026/README.md

 `./workflow.sh`

 ### Workflow.sh
-This script takes a vcf file as an input and produces a tsv file with two columns&mdash;DP and mutation type---as its output.
+This script takes a vcf file as an input and produces a tsv file with two columns&mdash;DP and mutation type&mdash;as its output.

 ## 2. Data Analysis (R)